Hexagram 63既濟After Completion

 — Legge (1882)

-Line 1 is the actor at the bottom of the new arrangement, the first person inside the completed structure who feels the momentum of the recent success still pulling forward.
+Line 1 is the bottom of the new arrangement — you, standing inside the finished structure with the momentum of the recent success still pulling you forward.
 The two images are precise.
-The driver drags back the wheel — actively braking what would otherwise coast.
-The fox wets its tail — checks the water before crossing further.
-Both are images of deliberate restraint exercised by the actor in motion, not by the actor at rest.
+The driver drags back the wheel, actively braking what would otherwise coast.
+The fox wets its tail, testing the water before crossing further.
+Both are restraint exercised in motion, by someone already moving, not by someone at rest.

-A practical test for whether you are on line 1: list the three commitments you would make if asked today, and ask yourself which of them depend on assumptions that were true last quarter but have not been re-checked against the new completed state.
-If most of them inherit assumptions without re-checking, the wheel needs dragging.
-The 無咎 — no fault — at the end of the line is conditional.
-It is granted only to the actor who actually brakes.
+A practical test for whether you are on line 1: list the commitments you would make if asked today, and mark which of them rest on assumptions that were true before the success and have not been re-checked against the situation it created.
+If most of them carry old assumptions forward unchecked, the wheel needs dragging.
+The 無咎 — no fault — at the close of the line is conditional.
+It is granted only to the mover who actually brakes.

 婦喪其茀,勿逐,七日得。